metwork-framework/quickstart/5_database.md

 ### Create and run the database

-The mfbase module supports different types of databases, such as postresql and webdav.
+The mfbase module supports different types of databases, such as postgresql and webdav.

 Let's create a postgresql database.